gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-sales-order-simulation-service/README.md

 # @sap/cloud-sdk-vdm-sales-order-simulation-service

-This package contains the OData VDM for the [Sales Order Simulation Service](https://api.sap.com/api/API_SALES_ORDER_SIMULATION_SRV) of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Sales Order Simulation Service of SAP S/4HANA Cloud.
-This service is part of the following communication scenarios: Sales Order Integration (SAP_COM_0109).
-You can find additional documentation for this service on [help.sap.com](https://help.sap.com:00443/http.svc/ahp2/SAP_S4HANA_CLOUD/latest/EN/b6/4937ce2692427594ee794ad033b8b3/frameset.htm).

 ### Helpful Links